 - Who owns the customer, their data, and the relationship?

 - Who takes the blame when service doesn’t come up to standard?

 It is important to weigh up the extent to which these considerations will affect the way that guests view your brand and whether the lower cost and location benefits are worth moving to ‘the dark side’.

 The truth is, the concept of a ‘dark kitchen’ isn’t all that new at all, if you think about it.
 If you collect food from your local takeout, you’re often faced with a counter that backs onto the kitchen doors.
 No tables and no atmosphere.
 And many of us don’t even get that far – if we order delivery as opposed to collection we never even get to see the building.

 Undoubtedly the model works but not for every concept - think long and hard if dark kitchens could help you.
 Learn how Oracle Food and Beverage can help grow your restaurant across multiple channels - visit our website or email us at email@example.com.

 Continue the conversation with us on Facebook, Twitter, LinkedIn, and Instagram using #OracleFoodBev.

-Learn more about Oracle Food and Beverage and Oracle Simphony Restaurant POS on our website!
+Learn more about Oracle Food and Beverage, Oracle MICROS, and restaurant POS systems on our website!